March 21, 1962

 He made his big screen debut in comedy drama movie Max Dugan Returns (1983) in role as Michael McPhee.

-Matthew's breakthrough performance came as David Lightman in Cold War science fiction film WarGames (1983), for which he was nominated for the Saturn Award for Best Actor.
+Matthew's breakthrough performance came as David Lightman in Cold War science fiction film WarGames (1983).

 He was nominated for the Golden Globe Award for Best Lead Actor in a Motion Picture, Comedy or Musical for his role as Ferris Bueller in teen comedy movie Ferris Bueller's Day Off (1986).